fjobeir/fjobeir/README.md

 Working with PHP and JavaScript since 2010.
 Professional with Laravel and WordPress.
 I teach [WordPress plugins and Themes Development on Udemy](https://www.udemy.com/course/wordpress-themes-plugins-development/?referralCode=5FE49258397AD5577BAF).
 Additionally, I am professional in React.js, Next.js and Node.js.

 ### Currently
 Studying ML and Web3.
-Build something great that will take some time ...
+Building something great that will take some time ...

 ### One of my students?